oasc/accessing-data-mim-0/data-access-minimum-interoperability-mechanisms/capabilities-and-requirements.md

 Systems **MUST** provide consistent and clear metadata accompanying datasets
 Metadata **MUST** be available in a machine-readable format

-## C.6 Data access reliability and quality
+## C.6 Reliability and quality when accessing data

 ### Minimal interoperability: